Pleiades-Spiri/spiri_go/README.md

 ### On Ubuntu 14.04 desktop (for simulator)

-To run the simulator, clone a copy of the ardupilot project from [Ardupilot](https://github.com/diydrones/ardupilot).
-Follow the directions at [Ardupilot SITL](http://dev.ardupilot.com/wiki/sitl-simulator-software-in-the-loop) to set up the simulator.
+To run the simulator, clone a copy of the ardupilot project from ArduPilot.
+Follow the directions at [ArduPilot SITL](http://dev.ardupilot.com/wiki/sitl-simulator-software-in-the-loop) to set up the simulator.
 There is also a script, `initalization/apm_sim` that will do this set-up automatically.

 This script is meant to be ran from a fresh Ubuntu 14.04 installation.
 Please proceed with caution if you plan on installing on a system with ROS already installed.